danerbrear/Community-COVID-Risk-Indicator/README.md

 ### iOS Configuration - First Time Setup

+1. If you don't already have cocoapods, run `sudo gem install cocoapods`
-1. Move to `ios` directory and run `pod install`
+2. Move to `ios` directory and run `pod install`
-2. If you have any trouble with packages not round, try `react-native link` from project directory.
+3. If you have any trouble with packages not round, try `react-native link` from project directory.
-3. Look at running commands below.
+4. Look at running commands below.

 ## Running